YaoGroup/DIFFICE_jax/paper.md

 preventing the disturbance of the high-frequency error or noise that are often involved in the data.
 Thus, no regulazation techniques need to be applied for the PINN training.

+# Accessibility

-Finally. to make the approach of inferring ice-shelf viscosity via PINNs more convincible, understandable and accessible to users in general, we provide a tutorial example that infers the ice viscosity from the synthetic data of ice velocity and thickness.
+To make the approach of inferring ice-shelf viscosity via PINNs more convincible, understandable and accessible to users in general, we provide a tutorial example that infers the ice viscosity from the synthetic data of ice velocity and thickness.
 Both datasets are created by solving the isotropic SSA equations and mass conservation